For processing data within the context of our online system and making contact via contact forms and email newsletters

 Please click this link to prevent future data collection by Microsoft Bing Ads within this website (the opt-out only functions in this browser and only for this domain) and to exercise your right to object to this.
 This will save an opt-out cookie on your device.
 If you delete your cookies in this browser you must click on this link again.

-For online surveys, we employ the services offered by Netigate Deutschland GmbH, Untermainkai 27-28, DE-60329 Frankfurt am Main.
-We have carefully searched out and commissioned this supplier pursuant to Art.
+For online surveys, we employ the services of Netigate Deutschland GmbH (Untermainkai 27-28, 60329 Frankfurt am Main, Germany; "Netigate").
+We have carefully chosen and engaged this supplier pursuant to Art.
 28 GDPR.

 Any participation in this survey is on a solely voluntary basis.
-Netigate processes and saves information provided by users only to evaluate the survey on our behalf, provided that any requested personal data – e.g., name, email address, etc.—is anonymized; and in particular, without the user's IP address.
+Netigate processes and saves information provided by users solely for purposes of evaluating the survey on our behalf, provided that any requested personal data—such as name, email address, etc.—is anonymized, particularly without the IP addresses of users.

-This ensures no information which may permit conclusions regarding survey participants is saved for anonymous surveys.
+Thus, in the case of anonymous surveys, no information which permits conclusions about survey participants is saved.
 Only the date and time of your participation are saved.

 Any personal information you divulge during the survey is understood as voluntary and is saved in accord with local law.
-Unless explicitly set forth in the survey description or you have granted your express consent, no personal data is transferred to thirds.
-We explicitly inform you that if the survey also elicits personal information exceeding its purpose (e.g., name, address, company, etc.), we will understand it to be additional voluntary information and collect and use it accordingly.
+Unless explicitly set forth in the survey description or you have granted your express consent, no personal data is transferred to third parties.
+If the survey also elicits personal information in excess of its purpose (e.g., name, address, company, etc.), we will indicate in the course of the survey that the additional information we collect and use is voluntarily given.

 In other cases – including while the contractual relationship has not yet come into being – we store your data no longer than two years, or longer if the law requires this of us.
 You have a right to object, with future effect, regarding data transmitted to us through the questionnaire.
 You exercise your right of revocation through a communication to us.

-No online orders can be completed without your registration with your company data, with the result that no contracts on the online system can be entered into.
+No online orders can be completed without your registration with your company data, with the result that no contracts can be entered into through the online system.
 If you wish to initially forego the online ordering option, prices and the like, we also offer you a registration with just email address and password.
 In addition, you can contact our sales team through other means of communication.

 We will use the data you supply in the complete registration to verify your eligibility to purchase goods in accordance with our customer criteria.
 We will store the data and the time and result of the review in order to be able to permanently maintain the activation and perform any further review.